 Some Berliners claim that doner kebab was invented in Kreuzberg in the 1960s by Turkish immigrants, and it soon became Berlin’s favourite fast food.

 This is probably not true, since doner kebab existed in Turkey for a long time before that, but it is undeniable that the Kreuzberg Turkish community is responsible for having introduced this delicious street food to Western Europe.

 Over fifty years later, Berlin doner kebabs are still going strong.
-Forget the frozen, processed lumps of meat found elsewhere in Europe – the best Berlin doner kebabs are made in house, layering seasoned pieces of meat on a vertical skewer, which is then slowly roasted, thinly sliced and served on pitta bread with a variety of seasonings.
+Forget the frozen, processed lumps of meat found elsewhere in Europe.
+The best Berlin doner kebabs are made in house, layering seasoned pieces of meat on a vertical skewer.
+It is slowly roasted, thinly sliced and served on pitta bread with a variety of seasonings.

 Whereas the beef kebabs from Imren in Neukolln are widely appreciated for the tender beef with white sauce.

 Whatever you choose, you can’t go wrong, and you can’t miss having a doner kebab next time you’re in Berlin!